 There are many reasons to change a factory or logistics site.
-Already knowing the trigger implies ideas and questions for factory planning, especially if you are looking for external advice.
+Already knowing the trigger implies ideas and questions for factory layout planning, especially if you are looking for external advice.
 Which business points does the current location not fulfill, which criteria do you consider necessary?
 Do impulses come from the customer, from the company management or from the supply chain management?
 Are you familiar with examples from industry, reference books or universities?
 Is there already a pre-selection of optimal locations, or do you strive for a selection by calculating location factors and which are these?

 What goals does management pursue with relocation to a new site?

-Here, factory planners and consultants often speak of a north star to which internal site planning should be aligned.
+Here, factory planners and consultants often speak of a north star to which internal factory planning should be aligned.
 Give great importance to these overarching goals when evaluating the optimal solution.
 Only those who have this objective in mind can develop a concept for logistics, warehousing and production, make decisions and evaluate the location factors.
 Measurable objectives influence solution approaches and results.
 They should be ambitious, offer opportunities for creativity, be comprehensible to all involved and be verifiable at any time.
 No two companies are exactly alike; every management pursues different goals.
 Weight these goals by using KPIs that you can then feed into a cost-utility analysis, for example.

 Give structure to your relocation project

 Whenever factories, logistics, warehouses and production are to be optimized in an internal site planning project, complex change projects result.
-To make these projects successful, to give the site an optimal layout or to make logistics planning manageable, the project should be structured in phases.
+To make these plant relocation projects successful, to give the site an optimal layout or to make logistics planning manageable, the project should be structured in phases.
 One can orient oneself here at general procedure models of factory planning.
 Many examples can be found at universities and in the literature.

 “Just plan a new hall with 7,000 m².
 When the building is in place, we’ll take care of the necessary production layout.”

 No project manager will be satisfied with such an approach.
-Either the hall is oversized and expensive, or the floor plan design does not meet the goals of the relocation project.
+Either the manufacturing hall is oversized and expensive, or the floor plan design does not meet the goals of the plant relocation project.
 Experience shows that a concept describes 80% of the total life cycle costs of the production facility.
 Roughly, site planning projects can be divided into the following phases:

 Relocating your manufacturing plant is teamwork

 The quality of the solution is very much dependent on the competence and experience of the team members.
 Only when competencies and experience are lacking should they be acquired outside of one’s own company.
+In the end, this also affects, among others, contractors who carry out the relocation of all equipment.

 Tools tailored for site planning and optimization also help to build competencies and close knowledge gaps.
 You don’t need an expert in every area right from the start.
 Ideally, tools help a company’s employees develop into experts as their tasks grow.
-Also, give your teams the freedom to learn.
+Also, give your teams the freedom to learn

 In smaller teams, discussions about requirements, framework conditions, opportunities, risks, cost, and benefit assessments for warehouses, logistics, and transport costs for the site run more clearly.
 The conclusion of each phase of internal site planning is the decision, which is made by the team.